 Lovely on their own or still warm with vanilla ice cream.
 Can add nuts if you wish but huge blobs of melted chocolate suffice us!

-And if you like these cookies, you might like Chocolate Coconut Oil Fudge!
+And if you like these chocolate chip cookies, you might like Chocolate Coconut Oil Fudge!